How to recycle a wetsuit

-There is a lot of focus on making wetsuits more sustainable by the use of new production technologies and green material innovations.
-However, we can’t leave reducing a wetsuit’s carbon footprint only up to the manufacturers.
+There is a lot of focus on making wetsuits more sustainable by adopting new production technologies and green material innovations.
+However, we can’t only leave reducing a wetsuit’s carbon footprint up to the manufacturers.
 There is a lot you can do to make surfing and wetsuits more eco-friendly.
 There is no need to throw your used wetsuits into a landfill just yet.
 The process of wetsuit recycling remains a challenge, but small steps are being made to improve this.

 Buy high-quality products

 To avoid unnecessary neoprene waste, try to buy a high-quality wetsuit.
 Especially one that lasts long, doesn’t fade or go out of fashion next season.
-When buying a new suit, make sure it is made with the most sustainable materials and technologies that you can afford.
+When buying a new wetsuit, make sure it is made with the most sustainable materials and technologies that you can afford.
 Black is still the best and most sustainable colour to be used in wetsuits.
-Darker colours in general fade less and can be made with less pollutive pigments.
+Darker colours, in general, fade less and can be made with less pollutive pigments.
 Neon coloured materials are the worst for the environment.

 Neoprene itself can’t be recycled back into raw neoprene to make wetsuits, unfortunately.
 The combination of different materials used in one wetsuit make this a challenge.
-However, a great way to give your wetsuit a second chance in life.
+However, there’s a great way to give your wetsuit a second life.
 Neoprene can be recycled by shredding it to pieces and moulding it into qualified products such as your new yoga mat.
-Other examples of recycled neoprene products are boxing bag fillings and such.
+Other examples of recycled neoprene products are boxing bag fillings.

 Donate to charity

 Consider donating your used wetsuit to charity.
 When it’s still in good shape, but you don’t have use for it anymore.
-For instance, charity can be your younger brother, I’m sure he will be stoked.
-Alternatively, try an NGO program that helps street kids get off the street by teaching them how to surf.
+There are many NGO programs that help kids get off the street by teaching them how to surf.

 Recycled neoprene waste materials

-To ensure a wetsuit produces minimal waste material, it’s key that the wetsuit designer has developed the best panel layout.
+To ensure a wetsuit produces minimal waste material, it is important that a wetsuit designer has developed the best panel layout.
 This results in the most efficient patterns with the lowest yield rate.
 This means better cutting efficiency when cutting single panels out of a fixed size neoprene sheet to avoid excess cutoff materials.
 Luckily the biggest wetsuit manufacturer recycles their neoprene cutoff waist to be made into qualified products.
 Unfortunately, there are lots of small wetsuit factories that don’t care as much about the environment and throw offcuts into landfills.

 Eco carbon black

 Neoprene raw material is a yellow colour.
 But all neoprene foam used in wetsuits is black.
 One of the important ingredients of limestone neoprene is also what colours it black.
-This ingredient can now be harvested by recycling scrap rubber tires by utilizing a new technology called tire pyrolysis.
+This ingredient, eco carbon black, can now be harvested by recycling scrap rubber tires by utilizing a new technology called tire pyrolysis.
 This significantly reduces energy consumption and CO2 emission during the neoprene production process.

 Recycled shipping bag